andrewdsilva/payify/README.md

 reservation_1.create_payment
 ```

-Then you can find the id of the payment (pending) thanks to payment.id.
+Then you can find the id of the new pending payment with payment.id.

 ```ruby
 reservation_1.payment.id